seanbreckenridge/exobrain/media/to_read/README.md

 - Unscripted - M.J. demarko
 - The War of Art - steven pressfield
 - Epigrams on Programming - Alan Perlis
+- Only the Paranoid Survive - Andrew Grove

 ### Courses